Qarj/WebImblaze/README.md

 ### Creating your own tests

+There are some examples on the WebInject blog with detailed discussion: http://webinject.blogspot.co.uk/

 Examine and run the examples in the `examples` folder.

 Also, if you examine the files in the `selftest\substeps` folder you will get a lot of additional examples for additional parameters.